Warrenisuchus

-Warrenisuchus is an extinct genus of temnospondyl amphibian from the Early Triassic of Queensland, Australia.
+Warrenisuchus is an extinct genus of temnospondyl from the Early Triassic of Queensland, Australia.
 It belongs to a diverse group of Triassic temnospondyls called Capitosauria.
 The type species Warrenisuchus aliciae was erected in 2009.
 W. aliciae was originally described as a species of Parotosuchus in 1988, which is known from other species that have been found in Europe, Africa, and Antarctica.
 In 2000 it was then assigned to a new genus called Rewanobatrachus along with the newly named species R. gunganj, which was declared the type species of the genus.
 However, R. gunganj was later reclassified as a species of Watsonisuchus, invalidating the name Rewanobatrachus and requiring that R. aliciae be placed in its own genus, which was named Warrenisuchus.
 However, several studies suggest that Warrenisuchus aliciae may be a species of Watsonisuchus as well.
 Unlike most capitosaurs, Warrenisuchus is known from many juvenile skulls less than 4 cm in length.